-Interest rate swaps taken out to swap the Company's majority of fixed rate borrowings to floating rate (in accordance with the Group's policy) have been designated as fair value hedges.
+Interest rate swaps taken out to swap the majority of the Company's fixed rate borrowings to floating rate (in accordance with the Group's policy) have been designated into accounting fair value hedge relationships.
 The carrying value of the hedged debt is adjusted at each balance sheet date to reflect the impact on its fair value of changes in market interest rates.
-At 31 December 2022, this adjustment was to decrease the carrying value of borrowings by \$787 million (2021: \$106 million increase).
-Changes in the fair value of the hedged debt are offset against fair value changes in the interest rate swap and recognised in the income statement.
-Recognised in the income statement is a gain on fair value hedged items of \$894 million (2021: \$351 million), offset by a loss on fair value hedging instruments of \$906 million (2021: \$356 million).
+At 31 December 2023, this adjustment decreased the carrying value of borrowings by \$508 million (2022: \$787 million decrease).
+Changes in the fair value of the hedged debt are offset against the changes in the fair value of the interest rate swaps and recognised in the income statement.
+For the period ended 31 December 2023, a fair value loss on hedged items of \$279 million (2022: \$893 million gain) is offset by a fair value gain on hedging instruments of \$274 million (2022: \$906 million loss).